 as seen from the fantastic vantage point of the top floor bedrooms of Flora's family home (thanks Flora!).

 And an excellent vindaloo to go with the two

 curries I already had standing by.

 Hog Roast Vindaloo

 When the Portuguese arrived in Goa they brought with them barrels of pork preserved in red wine vinegar and garlic for the making of

-Carne de Vinah d'Alhos,
+Carne de Vinha d'Alhos,

-which they adapted to the local ingredients by pickling in fermented palm wine vinegar, sweetening with jaggery,
+eventually adapting this pork adobo to the local ingredients by pickling in fermented palm wine vinegar, sweetening with jaggery,

 adding Indian spices: tamarind, sumac (surprisingly), cassia, cardamom, and of course absorbing a large amount of red chilli.

 And renaming it Vindaloo.